 Gary Lund HR Service Manager 27 34082

 Safeguarding

-Simon Richards Head of Quality and Safeguarding 07790805029 Victoria Horsefield Assistant Director 27 34450 c) Raise it with a Contact Advisors.
+Simon Richards Victoria Horsefield Head of Quality and Safeguarding Assistant Director 07790805029 27 34450

 Sheffield City Council has trained and prepared Contact Advisors, who are also employees, and can be a point of contact for you as an alternative to your supervisor or manager.
 Contact Advisors are not a point of long term support for employees and will not be involved in the investigation process.
 They will give advice and signpost you to the appropriate route for raising your concern.